KengChiChang/cse-284-prs-comparison/README.md

 ## Experiments
 ### All autosomes with Random Effect Sizes
 - $R^2$ of testing data close to $0$ 🥲
+- Probably because there are not enough samples to model the complicated relaitonships between variants and phenotypes.
 ### Chr 19 with Random Effect Sizes
 - $R^2$ of testing data close to $0$ 🥲
+- Probably because there are not enough samples to model the complicated relaitonships between variants and phenotypes.
 ### Chr 19 with Fixed Effect Sizes
 - It works 😃
     - Superpopulation: {'AFR', 'AMR', 'EAS', 'EUR', 'SAS'}